Yehdar/Star-Wars-Theme-Whatsapp-Clone/README.md

 ## SHOUT-OUTS
-I WOULD LOVE TO ACKNOWLEDGE THIS VIDEO: https://youtu.be/gzdQDxzW2Tw FOR INSPIRING ME TO TAKE ON SUCH A CHALLENGE AND BEING MY GUIDE.
+I WOULD LOVE TO ACKNOWLEDGE THIS VIDEO: https://youtu.be/gzdQDxzW2Tw FOR INSPIRING ME TO TAKE ON SUCH A CHALLENGE AND FOR BEING MY GUIDE.

 FURTHERMORE, I WOULD TO THANK ALL THESE STACK OVERFLOW FORUMS FOR HELPING MEEEE: https://stackoverflow.com/questions/67432028/trying-to-install-next-js-on-vs-code-but-show-error-by-saying-npm-not-recognized